 Limit by year of publication.
 A book written in the year of a historical event, may itself be a primary source.

 Locate bibliographies.
 You may find a book-length bibliography which points to primary sources for your topic area.
 Combine topic keyword(s) with the word bibliography.
-Sample titles are below.
+A link to a sample bibliography is below.

-Here are just a few examples of noteworthy databases featuring nothing but primary resources.
+Just a few examples of noteworthy databases featuring primary resources.

 Public documents are also primary sources and include property records, corporation registrations, patents, trademarks, military records, licenses and permits, voter registration, court judgments, laws and regulations, and marriage, divorce, birth and death records, and more.
 Depending on the type of record, the information may be kept at the local, state, or national level and arrangements for finding and accessing public documents vary from state to state.